MoserMichael/myenv/README.md

             gitgraph git log as tree
-             gitgrep <search-term> run git grep from the repositories root directory - and put in full path name on all matching files. gitgrepall <search-term> run git grep from the repositories root directory in all remote branches! gitshowdeleted show deleted files in git
+             gitgrep <search-term> run git grep from the repositories root directory - and put in full path name on all matching files. gitgrepall <search-term> run git grep from the repositories root directory in all remote branches! gitlog show git log with status of change (like svn) gitshowdeleted show deleted files in git
-          gitstatall git status does not show all files (thosed in .ignored are not shown) this one shows them all. gitundodelete <file>  bring back a deleted file in git giturl show orign + url that this git repo is looking at gotags build tags for all go source files under current direcory gpush some projects at redhat force you to add a sign-off to each commit; this automates the process. h <term>  show man page for <term>; prompt for man page if multiple pages for <term>
+          gitstatall git status does not show all files (thosed in .ignored are not shown) this one shows them all. gitundodelete <file>  bring back a deleted file in git giturl show url that this git repo is looking at gorigin show origin of branch
-                   m alias for running make
+              gotags build tags for all go source files under current direcory gpush some projects at redhat force you to add a sign-off to each commit; this automates the process. lsd show directories in current directory only m alias for running make
        mergencommits <number> merge a number of the last <number> commits mergetwocommits merge the last two commits